Skip to content

 The look: On the positive side, TGI Fridays' shrimp were an attractive, dark golden brown color and had a nice pop of color from whatever green herbs they used in the seasoning.
 On the negative side, they were sort of small and looked like they hadn't been handled super carefully since some of the tails were falling off.

 The taste: There's plenty of good and a little bad about TGI Fridays' entry in the fried shrimp wars.
 The shrimp maintained an audible, satisfying crunch even after steaming inside their plastic container for the whole drive home.
-They were well-seasoned, flavorful, decently sized, especially in comparison to the shrimp from Applebee's and Hooters.
-The shrimp itself was well-cooked and lacked the rubberiness I despised in the lower ranking options.
+They were well-seasoned, flavorful, and decently sized, especially in comparison to the shrimp from Applebee's and Hooters.
+The shrimp itself was well-cooked and lacked the rubberiness I despised in the lower-ranking options.
 The reason that I didn't rank TGI Fridays higher in this taste test, however, was that the shrimp had a bitter aftertaste of oil.
 This might just be an issue with my local TGI Fridays, but I had trouble getting past it.

 Red Lobster